nrosenstein-c4d/c4ddev/docs/source/rpkg.md

     PRIM_CUBE_SEGMENTS: 1002
       us: Segments
       de: Segmente
-    # A symbol without ID is placed only into the Stringtable
+    # A symbol without ID is placed only into the Stringtable, except for
+    # the c4d_symbols, where the ID is automatically incremented starting
+    # from 10000.
     SOME_SEPARATOR_NAME:
       us: A Separator
       de: Ein Separator